atlassian-labs/atlaspack/packages/dev/query/README.md

 # `atlaspack-query`

-A REPL to investigate the Parcel graphs in the cache ("offline", after the build).
+A REPL to investigate the Atlaspack graphs in the cache ("offline", after the build).

 ## Installation